-(Rest assured that I follow my own advice: when I started this website, I had 2 months worth of blog posts lined up before the launch.
+Rest assured that I follow my own advice: when I started this website, I had 2 months worth of blog posts lined up before the launch.
 I wrote them before I even opened Photoshop, and trust me — there's nothing I like better than drawing in Photoshop.)

 Your mission, should you choose to accept it

-- Clarify who you serve and how you're different from your competitors (my free class can help you with that)
+- Clarify who you serve and how you're different from your competitors (my book The Human Centered Brand can help you with that)

 - Create the content your clients will want to read, listen and look at

 It may take you a while, and it doesn't have to be perfect.
 Just a few days of concentrated effort can result in a business and content direction that will keep you busy for months or years to come.

 And the best thing about this?
 Once you're done, you're done.
 You can just send it over to your designer and relax, knowing your business is in good hands.

 Are you currently looking for a brand & web designer?
 Check out my services!.